AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

 |----|-------------------------------|-----------------------------------|----------------------------------|
 |Version|Only version 0.10.x is supported.|-   Versions 0.10.x to 2.x are supported.
 -   Version 2.x is compatible with versions 0.11.x and 1.x.
 -   By default, version 0.10.x is deployed.
-For more information about how to upgrade the version, see [Upgrade the instance version](/intl.en-US/User guide/Instances/Upgrade the instance version.md).
+For more information about how to upgrade the version, see [Upgrade the version of an instance](/intl.en-US/User guide/Instances/Upgrade the instance version.md).

 |-   Versions 0.10.x to 2.x are supported.
 -   Version 2.x is compatible with versions 0.11.x and 1.x.
 -   By default, version 0.10.x is deployed.
-For more information about how to upgrade the version, see [Upgrade the instance version](/intl.en-US/User guide/Instances/Upgrade the instance version.md). |
+For more information about how to upgrade the version, see [Upgrade the version of an instance](/intl.en-US/User guide/Instances/Upgrade the instance version.md). |
 |Ratio of maximum read traffic to maximum write traffic|1:1|1:1|5:1|
 |Instance type|Virtual instance where specific resources are shared|Dedicated instance|Dedicated instance|
 |Message retention period|Up to seven days|Customizable|Customizable|